JOB SEARCH ACTION PLAN

 STEP 1: SET A 30-DAY TARGET

 Choose a date, 30 days from now.
 Write it down.
-This is your sprint timeline – not for solving your whole life, but for making meaningful progress.
+This is your sprint timeline, not for solving your whole life, but for making meaningful progress in the next month.

 Target date: ________________________